GenTheFrog18/CCI-GD-Project/answered_pertanyaan_klarifikasi_gdd_enemy_item_curse_effects.md

 **Recommendation:** use a short-lived extending/line hitbox that stops on terrain and locks its aim at telegraph start.

-**Answer:**  follow the recommendation. it can do another attack after an adjustable cooldown. the hitbox should extend and retract, the size should be adjustable. it doesnt stop when going through the same species but will stop on another enemy/terrain/player. frog primarily targets an item on the ground
+**Answer:**  follow the recommendation. it can do another attack after an adjustable cooldown. the hitbox should extend and retract, the size should be adjustable. it doesnt stop when going through the same species but will stop on another enemy/terrain/player. frog primarily targets an item on the ground instead of the player

 ## I4 — Theft impact details — IMPLEMENTATION BLOCKER